 At Greensboro Montessori School, we take the Montessori tradition of “going out” to heart, as our students take academically aligned, overnight field trips beginning in Lower Elementary.
 Where lessons in the classroom are a springboard to learning, Montessori outings provide the experiences necessary to move concepts from the abstract to the concrete – to let students apply and expand their knowledge in the world around them.

 As our students progress from Toddler to Junior High, they learn the rites of passage, including the field trips, which will greet them along the way.
-Read about all our adventures, or jump to the division that interests you most!
+Read about all our adventures, or jump to the division that interests you most.

 Lower Elementary

-Beginning in second grade, Lower Elementary students take annual trips to either Earthshine Discovery Center in the Nantahala National Forest in western North Carolina or the Sound to Sea program along the North Carolina’s Crystal Coast.
-Second and third grade students spend two days and three nights building upon their lessons in biology, botany, environmental studies, geography, history, and physical science.
+Lower Elementary students enjoy their first overnight field trip in second grade, when they join the third graders for an annual trip to North Carolina’s Crystal Coast.
+They spend two days and three nights at the Sound to Sea program building upon their lessons in biology, botany, environmental studies, geography, history, and physical science.

 Upper Elementary